5 Ways to Cope with Living Away from Family When Having a Baby

-According to The Guardian, about 258 million people, or one in every 30, were living outside their country of birth in 2017.
+According to The Guardian, about 258 million people, or one in every 30, were living outside their country of birth in 2017 (for various reasons of course).
+But it’s nice to know that we’re not the only ones doing it tough.

 I moved from Germany to Australia in 2018 to live there with my partner.
 Early 2020 I became a mom.
-Having a baby in a country you don’t know very well and without having any of your family close-by is hard.
+Having a baby in a country you don’t know very well and without having any of your family close-by is very difficult.

-Here are some tips that helped me coping better living far from family:
+Here are some tips that helped me cope better living far from family:

 • Building a support network